arjunkushwah6263/setting/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Dependencies  you need to install and import in your project directories
+## Dependencies  you need to install and import in your project directories.
 for client:
 npm install axios
 npm install font-awesome